Winooski River Bridge: Description and history

-The Winooski River Bridge stands in a somewhat rural area of eastern Richmond, set roughly east–west across the Winooski River just north of the bridges carrying Interstate 89 (I-89).
+The Winooski River Bridge stands in a somewhat rural area of western Richmond, set roughly east–west across the Winooski River just north of the bridges carrying Interstate 89 (I-89).
 It is a single-span Pennsylvania through truss structure, 368 ft in length and 21 ft wide.
 Its portals have a clearance of 17 ft, and the bridge stands about 32 ft above the water on concrete abutments.
 Its trusses have extra reinforcing sub-struts to improve its performance under heavy loads.

 The bridge was built in 1929, as part of a major bridge-building program by the state, following flooding in 1927 that destroyed more than 1,200 bridges.
 The state sought to use standardized designs for as many of the replacement bridges as possible.
 This bridge, built by the American Bridge Company, is one of the small number that does not follow a standard design, due to difficulties in fitting the standard design to the site.
 It is the longest single span of the 1,600 bridges built in the three-year rebuilding program, and is one of just five Pennsylvania truss bridges in the state.